mitchdzugan/purescript-impulse/js_guide.md

 ```
 where `_N_` is the always updating to be the number of times the top button was clicked minus the number of times the bottom button was clicked.

 In this example we have split up the rendering into a few subcomponents.
 Notice that the `changeScoreButton` can be used anywhere that there is some `e_collect` above it listening to `Integer` events on `counter` and likewise `displayScore` can be used anywhere where there is some `upsertEnv` above it of a `Signal` of `Integer`s at `counter`.
-In purescript we will be able to represent and enforce these constraints in the type system.*emphasized text*
+In purescript we will be able to represent and enforce these constraints in the type system.

 ## d_stash(drawChildren) => ImpulseStash / d_apply(impulseStash)
 ```javascript

 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5NzcwNjAxLDEwMzE3NjkyNDldfQ==
+eyJoaXN0b3J5IjpbOTM4NDEwOTk4LDEwMzE3NjkyNDldfQ==
 -->